Bihar Elections 2020: Congress theme song for polls launched

 Patna, Oct 19: Chhattisgarh Chief Minister Bhupesh Baghel on Sunday launched Congress theme song for the Bihar polls at the party headquarters here.

-The song "Bole Bihar Badle Sarkar" has been prepared by the party''s social media team, a statement from the Bihar unit of the Congress said.
+The song "Bole Bihar Badle Sarkar" has been prepared by the party's social media team, a statement from the Bihar unit of the Congress said.
 In the song, the grand old party has highlighted poor condition of education, huge unemployment, rising corruption, uncontrolled crime and failure to deal with surging coronavirus cases in the state during 15 years rule of Chief Minister Nitish Kumar.

-The song emphasised on change of government in the state to bring allround developent.
+The song emphasised on change of government in the state to bring all round development.
 Congress has been fighting the ongoing Bihar elections as a partner of Grand Alliance spearheaded by the RJD.
 The grand old party has got 70 seats out of a total of 243 seats in the state assembly.

 Bihar polls: Nitish, Sushil Modi launch joint poll campaign; hit out at Lalu